 A fourth-year student may spend a maximum of one month during the fourth year on off-campus rotations for the 2021-22 academic year in accordance with Coalition for Physician Accountability guidelines.
-No rotations are being scheduled prior to July 1, 2021.

 Students choose to do away rotations as a way to learn more about a particular program or specialty.
 Most programs do not require fourth year off-campus rotations, however, some specialties expect medical students to participate in away rotations prior to applying for residency.
 These specialties include Cardiothoracic Surgery, Dermatology, Emergency Medicine, Neurosurgery, Obstetrics-Gynecology, Ophthalmology, Orthopaedic Surgery, Otolaryngology, Pathology, Plastic Surgery, PMR, Radiation Oncology, Interventional Radiology, Urology, and Vascular Surgery.
 Away rotations should not be taken lightly.
 Prior to applying for away rotations, students should discuss their options with their career advisor.

 Click here to learn more about the AAMC COVID-19 Response to Away Rotations for the 2021-22 Academic Year

 If you have any questions or concerns about Away Rotations please contact Dr. Woodruff or your Career Advisor